openmetaversefoundation/libopenmetaverse/README.txt

 Compiling
 ---------

-Simply go to the directory where you extracted libsecondlife, where the libsecondlife.build file is located and type "nant".
-To build a zip file package use "nant package", and to generate documentation use "nant doc".
+1. Change to the directory you extracted the source distribution to
+2. run the prebuild file: % sh runprebuild.sh - This will generate the required nant build files
+3. type "nant" to compile the library, example applications and tools.

+The library, example applications and tools will be in the bin directory

 For more details http://www.libsecondlife.org/wiki/Getting_Started

 Happy fiddling,
---libsecondlife Team
+-- OpenMetaverse Ninjas